tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-_randomly-generated-lesson-title.md

 #### Logical Operators

-Thus far, each of the `if`/`elif` statements have been based on the outcome of a single relational operation; for example:
+Thus far, each of the `if`/`elif` statements have been based on the outcome of a single relational operation; for instance:
 *is the mark greater-than-or-equal-to fifty?*

 However, there are many occasions where multiple relational operations must be evaluated within a single condition; for example: